Seamless Business Relocation

 Government Fee: ₹2,000

-Requires additional professional and legal document expenses (declarations, affidavits, etc.)
+Requires additional professional and legal document expenses including declarations, affidavits, and notarization charges.

 Ensure all applicable fees are paid on time to avoid interruptions in the approval process.
 Udyog Suvidha Kendra helps calculate exact government charges and handles timely payments on your behalf.